 The interview may be over, but you can still keep making a good impression.
 Following up after your interview with a simple thank-you note may be just the personal touch your candidacy needs.

 What is a letter of intent and why would I write one?
-Read our guide to writing a letter of intent with tips and an example letter.
+Read our guide to writing a letter of intent with tips and letter of intent sample options.